Victoria University of Wellington Students' Association: VUWSA Trust

 The association is supported both financially and strategically by the VUWSA Trust.
-The trust owns Vic Books, which is a significant source of revenue.
 The existence of the Trust is not well known by students.

 The trust was established in 1975, and built up a significant reserve of assets when membership of student organisations was compulsory.
 While VUWSA was still collecting membership fees, about 15% of its fees were passed on to the Trust, which had built up around $8 million of assets by 2006.
 The Trust money was used to support students and clubs on campus, fund long-term investments such as the Student Union Building, and also serve as a backup fund in case VUWSA became a voluntary organisation.

 The trust has invested in the fit-out of the Pipitea campus gym, and has also administered the student trust scholarships, fitted out houses for disabled student access and supported Student Job Search.
 Most recently, the trust made a significant financial contribution to the building of the recently completed Victoria University Hub on behalf of students.

 Since the introduction of voluntary student membership, the financial assistance from the trust has enabled the association to reduce its deficit gradually without rapidly depleting its cash reserves.

+The trust were the owners Vic Books, an on-campus cafe and book store that operated from 1975 until its closure in March 2023.